What are Weight Sensors?

 1. Sensitive Element

-It directly senses the quality and output of other quantities related to the measured quality.
-For example, the elastomer of the resistance strain weight sensor transforms the mass of the measured object into deformation; the elastomer of the capacitive weight sensor transforms the measured mass into displacement.
+The sensitive element directly senses the mass and outputs other quantities related to the measured mass.
+For example, the elastomer of a resistance strain weight sensor transforms the mass of the measured object into deformation; the elastomer of a capacitive weight sensor transforms the measured mass into displacement.

 2. Conversion Element

-It converts the output of the sensitive element into a signal that is convenient for measurement.
+The conversion element transforms the output of the sensitive element into a signal that is convenient for measurement.
 For example, the resistance strain type weight sensor converts the deformation of the elastomer into a change in resistance; the capacitor of the capacitive weight sensor converts the displacement of the elastomer into a change in capacitance.
-Sometimes some components function as both sensitive components and conversion components, such as the piezoelectric material of a voltage weight sensor, which deforms under the action of an external load, and outputs electricity.
+Sometimes components function as both sensitive and conversion elements, such as the piezoelectric material in a piezoelectric weight sensor, which deforms under external load and directly outputs an electrical charge.

 3. Measuring Element

-The output of the conversion element is converted into an electrical signal, which is convenient for further transmission, processing, display, recording or control.
-Such as the bridge circuit in the resistance strain weight sensor, and the charge pre-amplifier of the piezoelectric weight sensor.
+The measuring element converts the output of the conversion element into an electrical signal suitable for further transmission, processing, display, recording, or control.
+Examples include the Wheatstone bridge circuit in resistance strain weight sensors and the charge preamplifier in piezoelectric weight sensors.

 4. Auxiliary Power Supply

-It provides energy for the electrical signal output of the sensor.
-Generally, weight sensors need an external power supply to work.
-Therefore, the requirements for power supply must be marked on the products, but not as part of the weight sensor.
+The auxiliary power supply provides energy for the electrical signal output of the sensor.
+Generally, weight sensors require an external power supply to operate.
+Therefore, power supply requirements must be clearly marked on product specifications, though the power supply itself is not considered part of the weight sensor.
 Some sensors, such as magnetoelectric speed sensors, can work normally without auxiliary power due to their large output energy.
-So not all sensors need an auxiliary power supply.
+Modern digital sensors may also incorporate energy harvesting technologies or low-power designs for battery operation.

 IV Weight Sensor Materials

 The performance of weight sensors depends largely on the choice of manufacturing materials.
-The weight sensor material includes the following parts: strain gauge material, elastomer material, patch adhesive material, sealant material, lead sealing material, and lead material.
+Weight sensor materials include: strain gauge material, elastomer material, adhesive material, sealant material, lead sealing material, and lead wire material.

 1. Strain Gauge Material

-The strain gauge is the sensing part of the weight sensor.
-It converts the external force into an electrical output, which is the most important part of the sensor.
-The commonly used strain gauge base material is polymer film material, and the strained material is usually high-purity constantan.
-The performance of the strain gauge is not only related to the purity of the base material and constantan but also related to the manufacturing process.
-Thus, improving processing technology is also an important aspect of sensor performance.
+The strain gauge is the sensing component of the weight sensor.
+It converts external force into an electrical output and is the most critical part of the sensor.
+Commonly used strain gauge base materials include polymer film materials (such as polyimide), and the strain-sensitive material is typically high-purity constantan (copper-nickel alloy) or specialized foil alloys.
+The performance of the strain gauge depends not only on the purity of the base material and constantan but also on the manufacturing process.
+Advanced manufacturing techniques, including photolithography and thin-film deposition, continue to improve sensor performance.
+As of 2025, some high-end applications also use semiconductor strain gauges for enhanced sensitivity.

 Figure 8.
 Strain Gauge